Artist Bio & Press Kit

-"Dad played a four string Harmony tenor guitar that he rescued from the rubbish, I can't remember if it was on or just near his Navy barracks but I do remember he said it only had one string.
+"Dad played a four string Harmony tenor guitar that he rescued from the rubbish, I can't remember if it was on or just near his Navy barracks, but I do remember he said it only had one string.
 He taught himself to play it anyways!
-Ten years later, Sister Margaret told me I couldn't be in the school talent show because I didn't play an instrument so I went home and borrowed dad's guitar from under his bed.
-It had all it's strings by then, and it's been an amazing inspiration ever sense.
-There's been a lot of time spent searching for the right cords, words and feelings to fit each original song, and I've come quite a long way, since that talent show, to bring them to you here.
-I never meant to be a performing singer songwriter but, out of love, it became completely unavoidable!"
-Smiles, Colette
+Ten years later, Sister Margaret told me I couldn't be in the school talent show because I didn't play an instrument, so I went home and borrowed dad's guitar from under his bed.
+It had all its strings by then, and it's been an amazing inspiration ever sense.
+There's been a lot of time spent searching for the right chords, words and feelings to fit each original song, and I've come quite a long way to share them with you here.
+I never meant to be a performing singer songwriter but, as it has been a true calling of love, it became completely unavoidable!" -Smiles, Colette